Grief and loss. How to cope and live with pain

 Find new meaning with the help of Minder

 Letting go of grief and continuing to live is not the same as betraying or forgetting the dead.
 If you feel like you're struggling to get back to normal for weeks on end, professional help is critical.
-Minder: Psychologists on the platform will help you go through this difficult path without condemning and imposing advice, helping you find your new place in the world.
+Psychologists on the Minder platform will help you go through this difficult path without condemning and imposing advice, helping you find your new place in the world.